-What drugs do people take, how often and where do they buy them?
-We meet Dr Adam Winstock, the Consultant Addiction Psychiatrist behind the annual Global Drug Survey, to discover the changing patterns of drug use today.
+What drugs do we take?
+How often do we take them?
+Where do we buy them?
+We speak to Dr. Adam Winstock, the Consultant Addiction Psychiatrist behind the annual Global Drug Survey, to discover the changing patterns of drug use today.

 this hollywood couple broke up irl and made a film about it

 Eugene Kotlyarenko and Kate Lyn Sheil are an awkward L.A.-hip former couple who star in ‘A Wonderful Cloud,’ a film about an awkward L.A.-hip former couple.

 exclusive: david sims shoots the kids of supreme